brotkrueml/schema-ce/README.md

 As you can see the patch is shipped with this extension.
 After inserting the block just do a "composer install", so the patch can be applied.

+## Configuration

+### Reduce list of available types

+You can reduce the list of available types in the type record (currently over 500) with PageTS.

+For example:

+    TCEFORM.tx_schemarecords_domain_model_type.schema_type.keepItems = Person,Place,Corporation

+or

+    TCEFORM.tx_schemarecords_domain_model_type.schema_type.removeItems := addToList(Airport,Casino)